pubkey/rxdb/docs-src/rx-storage.md

 ### Dexie.js

-The LokiJS based storage is based on the [Dexie.js](https://github.com/dexie/Dexie.js) IndexedDB wrapper.
+The Dexie.js based storage is based on the [Dexie.js](https://github.com/dexie/Dexie.js) IndexedDB wrapper.
 It stores the data inside of a browsers IndexedDB database and has a very small bundle size.
 Compared to the LokiJS storage, it has a better initial load time even on big datasets.
 [Read more](./rx-storage-dexie.md)

 ### Memory